BenDundee/carnegie_test/README.md

   --out OUT             Name of downloaded file
   --path PATH           Path to store downloaded file, if unspecified stores
-                        file in this directory --threads THREADS     Number of threads to download file across --chunks CHUNKS       Number of chunks to download.
-If specified, chunks are 1MiB in size
+                        file in this directory --threads THREADS     Number of threads to download file across.
+Mult be <= to # of chunks
+  --chunks CHUNKS       Number of chunks to break the file into.
+Not all
-  --chunk-size CHUNK_SIZE
+                        chunks are guaranteed to be the same size --chunk-size CHUNK_SIZE
-                        Size (in MiB) of each chunk
+                        Max size (in MiB) of each chunk, last chunk may be smaller
 ```